 I decided not to print any images on the inside covers of my Saal photo book.
-I also only printed text on the second page as I wanted to write an introduction to the book.
+I also only printed text on page 2 as I wanted to write an introduction to the book.
 Saal’s design software lets you do pretty much anything you can think of in terms of creating a good design and provides flexibility to really create something unique.
 One thing to note is If you do leave empty pages you will get a warning before ordering the book stating you have spaces unfilled.
-For inspiration there are several assets on Saal’s website including various how to guides and video tutorials.

 Placing the order

 Having checked my completed design for spelling mistakes and conducting a final check for dust spots it was time to place the order.
-I ordered my book from within the design software which is a nice touch.
+The book can be ordered from within the design software which is a nice touch.
 The checkout process is very easy to follow and my order complete within a matter of minutes.
 The longest part of placing the order is uploading the images to Saal’s systems.
-The upload time will be dependant on your internet connection speed and the size of the images being uploaded.
+The upload time is dependant on your internet connection speed and the size of the images being used.
 The whole process is automated and seamless meaning there is little to no chance of getting it wrong.
 Almost immediately after the upload completed I received an email from Saal confirming my order along with an estimated delivery date.

 Printing and Shipping

-Remarkably my handmade book had been printed within 48 hours of placing my order!
+Remarkably my handmade book was printed within 48 hours of placing my order!
 Thats a lot quicker than I had expected and Saal were well on target to meet their estimated delivery date.
-My book was printed and despatched from Germany.
-I expected my shipment to be held up at customs.
-After all I had read horror stories about delays from Europe following Brexit.
-Luckily there were no delays and the tracking number provided reported the book to be at the final delivery depot within the UK.
-I began to get excited and even thought my book may arrive early.
+As the book was printed in Germany I expected the package to be held up in customs.
+After all I had read loads of horror stories about delays from Europe following Brexit.
+Luckily there were no delays and the tracking number provided reported the book to be at the couriers final delivery depot within the UK.
+I began to get excited and even thought the book may arrive early.
 No such luck!
-The book remained in the final delivery depot for 5 days before finally being despatched for delivery to my door.
-Having said that the Saal photo book did arrive on the delivery date acknowledged on my order, so I can’t complain.
+My book remained in the final delivery depot for 5 days before finally being despatched for delivery to my door.
+Having said that the Saal photo book did arrive on the delivery date I was provided, so I can’t complain.

 Just as you would expect with a premium product, protective packaging ensured a damage free delivery with the book being well packed and wrapped.